 Product Name: Atomic Aquatics Ti6 Diving Knife

-Product Description: If you’re looking for the best titanium dive knife, you shouldn’t hesitate with the Atomic Aquatics Ti6 Diving Knife.
-It’s made of a full-tang titanium blade with a 4-inch length.
+Product Description: If you’re looking for a top quality titanium dive knife, you shouldn’t hesitate with the Atomic Aquatics Ti6 Diving Knife.
+It’s made of a full-tang titanium blade with a 4-inch blade length.
 Also, half of its edge is serrated and the other half is straight and can be used as a line-cutting notch.
 Moreover, this Atomic Aquatics dive knife comes with a contoured handle that accommodates the fingers comfortably.
 This is a straight knife and can be used with a single hand.
-Aside from that, this knife comes with a quick-adjust sheath and strap.
+Aside from that, this line cutter comes with a quick-adjust sheath and strap.
 The sheath is lightweight and has a locking mechanism that you can operate with the push-button release.

 However, this Atomic Aquatics dive knife is too big to put on your BCD.
 Anyway, it comes with leg straps so this shouldn’t be an issue.
 The straps are 17 inches so it will suit almost all divers.